codio-content/HTML_and_CSS-CSS/.guides/content/Some-image-styling-13ac.md

 Let's have a look at the preview of `image.html` on the bottom left, it displays pictures of cute animals.
-This html file is referencing the `style.css` that we will be changing.
+This HTML file is referencing the `style.css` that we will be changing.
 Everytime we change the `style.css` file on top left, don't forget to refresh the preview to see your changes.

 # Adding some borders